Xenorathian/qa-engineer-exercise-1.1/README.md

 4. Click on search button
 5. "Statista GmbH" is shown in the top 5 results

-At the end create a pull request.
+After finishing the exercise create a pull request.

-**Note:**
+**Note:**\
+It's sufficient to run the exercise in the IDE.\
-See also the example video in the recordings folder.
+An example video is available in the recordings folder.